Las Vegas Disability Lawyer

 When that happens, filing for Social Security Disability and receiving Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) as soon as possible is a vital step to take to get your life back on track, and Shook & Stone’s Las Vegas Social Security Disability lawyers are the proven disability attorneys you can trust to get you the proper SSDI or SSI payout from the state of Nevada.

 Call our disability lawyers at (702) 570-0000 today if you are applying to the Social Security Administration (SSA) for Social Security Disability benefits or have been denied Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) from the state of Nevada.

 SSD cases can be highly complex.
 SSD procedures involve a great deal of dense legal work, numerous eligibility requirements, and many federal regulations.
 Depending on whether your disability is temporary or permanent, your SSD payments may be supplied on a temporary or permanent basis.

-The experienced Las Vegas and Reno Social Security Disability attorneys at Shook & Stone have worked on a variety of Social Security Disability cases, and have helped many injured and disabled clients receive the compensation they need and deserve.
+The experienced Las Vegas Social Security Disability attorneys at Shook & Stone have worked on a variety of Social Security Disability cases, and have helped many injured and disabled clients receive the compensation they need and deserve.